rangasake/MYTAXBEE/wp-content/plugins/essential-addons-for-elementor-lite/readme.txt

 2. [Particles](https://essential-addons.com/elementor/particle-effect/) - Add animated particle effects to your content
 3. [Advanced Tooltip](https://essential-addons.com/elementor/advanced-tooltip/) - Make any widget more informative with tooltip
 4. [Content Protection](https://essential-addons.com/elementor/content-protection/) - Hide your content with password protection
 5. [Cross-Domain Copy Paste](https://essential-addons.com/elementor/cross-domain-copy-paste/)- Copy any section in Elementor from one website and paste it on another
+6. [Conditional Display](https://essential-addons.com/elementor/conditional-display/)- Display your preferred content based on the logic conditions you have set

 More features and improvements are coming on regular updates.
 Want to unlock the advanced elements?
 [Upgrade to our Pro version](https://essential-addons.com/elementor/#pricing)